GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 That looks great, since everything except the ignored `twitter-api-credentials.js` is listed there.
-Let's get into the smart habit of commiting changes to Git by making our initial commit:
+Let's get into the smart habit of committing changes to Git by making our initial commit right now:

 ```bash
 $ git add .